top of page

 A Movement Backed by Research and Built by Healthcare Professionals

 Civility Saves Lives is a clinician-led initiative that raises awareness of the profound impact that behaviour, including rudeness has on performance, wellbeing, and patient safety within a healthcare setting.
+We represent a community of people who have decided it is time to make a positive change, by bringing awareness through research and experience, and evidence backed processes to drive the shift in work place culture.

 Our message is simple: how we treat each other at work matters.
 Even small acts of incivility can reduce diagnostic accuracy, worsen outcomes, and drive staff away.
 But respectful, compassionate communication creates safer, more effective teams.